-FIRST WESTERN FINANCIAL, INC. Annual Meeting of Shareholders June 8, 2022 4:00 PM This proxy is solicited by the Board of Directors
+FIRST WESTERN FINANCIAL, INC. Annual Meeting of Shareholders June 5, 2024 4:00 PM This proxy is solicited by the Board of Directors

-The shareholder(s) hereby appoint(s) Scott C. Wylie and Julie A. Courkamp, or either of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to present and vote, as designated on the reverse side of this ballot, all the shares of common stock of First Western Financial, Inc. that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 4:00 PM MT on June 8, 2022, at First Western Financial, Inc.'s corporate offices, located at 1900 Sixteenth Street, Suite 1200, Denver, Colorado 80202, and any adjournment or postponement thereof
+The shareholder(s) hereby appoint(s) Scott C. Wylie and Julie A. Courkamp, or either of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to present and vote, as designated on the reverse side of this ballot, all the shares of common stock of First Western Financial, Inc. that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 4:00 PM MT on June 5, 2024, at First Western Financial, Inc.'s corporate offices, located at 1900 Sixteenth Street, Suite 1200, Denver, Colorado 80202, and any adjournment or postponement thereof.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted FOR each of the nominees for director in proposal 1 and FOR proposal 2.
+If no such direction is made, this proxy will be voted FOR each of the nominees for director in proposal 1, FOR proposal 2, FOR proposal 3 and 1 YEAR for proposal 4.
 If any other matter is properly presented at the Annual Meeting of Shareholders or any adjournment or postponement thereof, this proxy will be vote in the named proxies' discretion on such matter.

-The shareholder(s) acknowledge(s) receipt of the related Notice of Annual Meeting and Proxy Statement, dated April 28, 2022, accompanying this proxy.
+The shareholder(s) acknowledge(s) receipt of the related Notice of Annual Meeting and Proxy Statement, dated April 26, 2024, accompanying this proxy.